 AeROHRcrafter | Rohr Magazine | Rohr News | News Clippings | Contact Us

 Rolland started at Rohr on September 1, 1953 in Cutting and Drop Hammers.
 When the drop hammers moved to Chula Vista he went to work in Core Cutting.
 He had been at Rohr for a year when Rohr had it's first strike.
 He did not picket.
 Fred Rohr talked to the Riverside guys in the picket line.
 Fred Rohr was a family man, and Rohr was a good place to work.
 The strike went on for 6 weeks.
-The union rented elephants and camels.
+The union rented elephants and camels for publicity.
 Their foreman let them off ten minutes early to clock out at the gate.
 Rolland ran the saw for 3 years.
 He cut pipe for the C97 tanker airplane and the C135.
 He worked with Walter Henderson in Cutting.
 Guzman taught him how to run a router.

 Rolland joined the golf club at Rohr in the 1960's.